-Perhaps lured by the glamor and excitement of the movies, dreams of exotic locations, and life outside the laboratory, what Oskar really wanted to do was work as a cameraman.
-In 1912, he built a 35mm motion picture camera.
+Perhaps lured by the glamor and excitement of the movies, dreams of exotic locations, and life outside the laboratory, he built a 35mm motion picture camera in 1912.

 In that same year, August Arnold and Robert Richter had just become teenagers; they would found Arnold & Richter in 1917 and build their first film camera, the Kinarri 35, years later, in 1924.